Non-strict singularity of optimal Sobolev embeddings: Abstract

 \section{Abstract}

-We investigate the operator-theoretic property of strict singularity for optimal Sobolev embeddings within the general framework of rearrangement-invariant function spaces (\riSps{}).
+We investigate the operator-theoretic property of strict singularity for optimal Sobolev embeddings within the general framework of rearrangement-invariant function spaces (r.i.\ spaces).

-More specifically, we focus on studying the ``quality'' of non-compactness for optimal Sobolev embeddings $V^m_0X(\Omega)\to Y_X(\Omega)$, where $X$ is a given \riSp{} and $Y_X$ is the corresponding optimal target \riSp{} (i.e., the smallest among all \riSps{}).
+More specifically, we focus on studying the ``quality'' of non-compactness for optimal Sobolev embeddings $V^m_0X(\Omega)\to Y_X(\Omega)$, where $X$ is a given r.i.\ space and $Y_X$ is the corresponding optimal target r.i.\ space (i.e., the smallest among all r.i.\ spaces).

 For the class of sub-limiting norms (i.e., the norms whose fundamental function satisfies $\varphi_{Y_X}(t)\approx t^{-m/n}\varphi_X(t)$ as $t\to0^+$), we construct suitable spike-function sequences that establish a general framework for proving non-strict singularity of optimal (and thus non-compact) sublimiting Sobolev embeddings.